agentiqs/docs/docs/python-sdk/reference/mcp_kit/adapters/openai.md

 async def cleanup()
 ```

 Cleanup the server.

-For example, this might mean closing a subprocess or
-closing a network connection.
+This might involve closing a subprocess or closing a network connection.

 ### list\_tools